renekreijveld/macOS-Local-Development-Setup/setup.arm.md

 mkcert -install
 ```

-You should get the following message:
+You have to input your password (or fingerprint) a few times and then you should get the following message:

 ```
+Created a new local CA 💥
-The local CA is now installed in the system trust store!
+The local CA is now installed in the system trust store! ⚡️ The local CA is now installed in the Firefox trust store (requires browser restart)! 🦊
 ```

 Create a location for the certificates: